strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 4. Add the Transfer token when prompted to do so.
 5. Answer **Yes** or **No** to the CLI prompt: "The transfer will delete all data in the remote database and media files.
 Are you sure you want to proceed?"
-6. If you answer **Yes** in step 4, the transfer operation initiates and, when completed, prints a summary of the transferred types in the CLI.

 ## Bypass all `transfer` command line prompts